Last Updated on October 31, 2022 by Lawrence Berezin

-Parking Ticket Warriors and cops are issuing forbidden registration and inspection parking tickets
+Parking Ticket Warriors and cops are issuing forbidden registration and inspection tickets

-- Parking tickets for registrations that expired on or after March 1, 2020.
+- Registrations that expired on or after March 1, 2020.

-- Parking violations for vehicle inspections set to expire on or after March 20, 2020
+- Vehicle inspections are set to expire on or after March 20, 2020

 The Governor has since extended these restrictions by further executive orders.